Balancing Act (Cylinder Strength) – SICK Science

 - Rubber band

-- Now try balancing the textbook on top of the paper cylinder.
-Like magic, the tube can now support the entire weight of the textbook!
+Now try balancing the textbook on top of the paper cylinder.
+The tube can now support the entire weight of the textbook!

-- How many items were you able to get on top of the paper cylinder before it collapsed?
+How many items were you able to get on top of the paper cylinder before it collapsed?
 Take all of those items to a scale and get a weight.
-Holy fright, that's a lot of weight… all balanced atop a piece of paper!
+It’s amazing that all that weight was able to balance atop a piece of paper.